 This integration calculator evaluates the expressions of the indefinite integral as well as the definite integral with steps.

-In the case of definite integral, this integral calculator uses the upper and lower limits of the given function.
+In the case of the definite integral, this integral calculator uses the upper and lower limits of the given function.
 The upper and lower limits are the maximum and minimum values of intervals.

 You can evaluate the integrals by following the steps below.